 The UK champions freedom of religion or belief for everyone.
-As a country that has been a beacon for freedom and tolerance, I passionately believe the UK should not shirk its responsibilities.
+As a country that is a beacon for freedom and tolerance, I passionately believe the UK should not shirk its responsibilities.

-That is why I am glad the Independent Review of Foreign and Commonwealth Office support for persecuted Christians, conducted by the Anglican Bishop of Truro, the Right Reverend Philip Mounstephen, has been published.
-As you may know, the Review is the conclusion of a project that began in December 2018, when the Foreign Secretary asked Bishop Mounstephen to carry out this important research with the full support of the Foreign and Commonwealth Office (FCO).
+That is why I am glad the Independent Review of Foreign and Commonwealth Office support for persecuted Christians, conducted by the Anglican Bishop of Truro, the Right Reverend Philip Mounstephen, was published.

 Thank you again for taking the time to contact me.